Hastings Ismay, 1st Baron Ismay: Retirement and death

-Immediately after leaving NATO, Ismay was honoured by Queen Elizabeth II with an appointment to the Order of the Garter.
-His youngest daughter Mary had married George Seymour, equerry to Queen Elizabeth the Queen Mother, and their daughter Katharine was a god-daughter of Princess Margaret.
+Immediately after leaving NATO, Ismay was appointed to the Order of the Garter by Queen Elizabeth II.

-He was appointed to boards of several corporations including the Ashanti Goldfields Corporation.
-Ismay also began writing his memoirs, The Memoirs of General Lord Ismay, which were published in 1960 by Viking Press.
+He joined the boards of several corporations including the Ashanti Goldfields Corporation.
+Ismay also began writing his memoirs, The Memoirs of General the Lord Ismay, which were published in 1960 by Viking Press.
 In his memoirs, Ismay focussed principally on his Second World War service, and as such, one reviewer called them "a most significant addition to the literature of the Second World War."

 In 1963, Ismay was again asked to assist in a review of the organisation of the British military along with Sir Ian Jacob.
 Although Ismay was ill throughout most of the review and did relatively little of the work, "his influence was strong", and the final product of the review largely reflected his opinions.
 In the end, the Ismay–Jacob Report recommended strengthening the central power of the Ministry of Defence substantially, and in 1964, Parliament implemented its recommendations.

 Ismay died on 17 December 1965 at his home Wormington Grange, Gloucestershire, at the age of 78.
 As he had no male heir, his title became extinct.